-You need to understand that it will take time to get your blog noticed.
-Even you have the best content for your topics and even if you know what to do, it takes a lot of effort to get your blog in front of many eyes.
+You must understand that getting your blog noticed will take time.
+Even if you have the best content for your topics and even if you know exactly what to do, it takes a lot of effort to get your blog in front of many eyes.

-A realistic plan will help you stay focus on your goals and not get disappointed and quit (this is the case of the majority of new bloggers).
+A realistic plan will help you stay focused on your goals and not get disappointed and quit (this is the case for most new bloggers).

-If you’ve read my previous article on how to grow your traffic to 400K visits per month, you know that the traffic didn’t grow magically from day 1 but it took 3-4 months to even get a few organic visits from Google.
+If you’ve read my previous article on how to increase blog traffic, you know that the traffic won’t grow magically from day 1, but it will take months to get your first organic visits from Google.

 What are realistic expectations?

-There is no one answer that works for all cases but as a general rule of thumb, when it comes to organic traffic you should not expect too much before at least 6 months (especially if you are working on a brand new domain).
-After that and depending on how often you publish new content, the type of content and your promotion techniques, you will start getting better results.
+No one answer works for all cases, but as a general rule of thumb, when it comes to organic traffic, you should not expect too much before at least 6 months (especially if you are working on a brand-new domain).

 Facebook is perhaps the easiest and fastest way today to promote your blog.
-You can choose to do it in a structured way by setting up a social media campaign or by using Facebook’s ‘boost post’ feature and get your individual blog posts in front of many people.
+You can use Facebook’s ‘boost post’ feature to your blog posts in front of many people.

-Go to twitter ads and create a new campaign with the purpose of getting ‘Tweet Engagements’.
+Go to Twitter ads and create a new campaign to get ‘Tweet Engagements’.

 Create at least 3-4 tweets to use as ‘promoted tweets’ in your campaign.